≡ Menu

 Goldendoodle Dog Breed Information

-The Goldendoodle is probably one of the better-known examples of what many folks are now commonly referring to as “designer dogs” or “hybrid dogs”.
-This is because “technically” these types of dogs are not considered a “true” dog breed, while at the same time it just doesn’t seem “appropriate” to consider them “mutts” either.
+The Goldendoodle is probably one of the better-known examples of what many folks are now commonly referring to as “designer dogs” or “hybrid dogs.”
+This is because “technically” these types of dogs are not considered a “true” dog breed, while at the same time, it just doesn’t seem “appropriate” to believe them “mutts” either.

-Goldendoodles are a type of dog breed that many folks specifically seek out because of how great they are.
-And what difference does it really make if the “official” dog organizations has or hasn’t decided to fully appreciate them, yet?
+Goldendoodles are a dog breed that many seek out because of their greatness.
+And what difference does it make if the “official” dog organizations have or have decided to appreciate them fully?

 Because truth be told…

-All “designer” or hybrid dogs still remain largely “unrecognized,” which is a trend that we here at IndulgeYourPet firmly believe will be ending soon because, not only are some of these “designer dogs” really quality animals, they also serve a purpose that is very important in the dog breeding world.
+All “designer” or hybrid dogs remain largely “unrecognized,” which is a trend that we here at IndulgeYourPet firmly believe will be ending soon because not only are some of these “designer dogs” really quality animals, but they also serve as purpose that is very important in the dog breeding world.

 So…

-By mixing both poodle and golden retriever breeds together, breeders have not only “stumbled” on a really great dog in his or her own right, they’ve also managed to avoid many of the inheritable conditions that may significantly affect each breed on its own.
+By mixing poodle and golden retriever breeds, breeders have not only “stumbled” on a great dog in their own right, but they’ve also managed to avoid many of the inheritable conditions that may significantly affect each breed.

-We wanted to take a moment and discuss what it might be like to own one of these furry little creatures, so that if you ever get a chance to get your hands on one, you’ll know for sure if it’s going to be a good fit.
+But Even though the “hybrid” Goldendoodle is typically healthier than his breed’s ancestry, this doesn’t tell us much about whether or not owning one is all that much fun!
+This is why we wanted to take a moment and discuss what it might be like to own one of these furry little creatures so that if you ever get a chance to get your hands on one, you’ll know for sure if it will be a good fit.

 So, without further ado, let’s dive right in.